 The BC road builders and the heavy construction industry hold many career opportunities in a variety of areas.
 These include equipment operators, truck drivers, surveyor helpers, safety operators and labourers.

-NOTICE: Books are available at the NWCC Bookstore.
+Books are available at the NWCC Bookstore.
 Please contact your local campus for details.